How to Visit the Jewish Quarter NYC

 How to visit the Jewish Quarter on your own

-My main recommendation is to take a leisurely stroll through the streets, checking out the local shops, the temples, the customs...
-During your stroll through South Williamsburg you will see that its restaurants and shops have signs in Hebrew, as well as the typical yellow school buses.
+My main recommendation is to take a leisurely stroll through the streets, taking in the local shops, the temples, the customs...
+During your stroll through South Williamsburg, you will see that its restaurants and shops have signs in Hebrew, as well as the typical yellow school buses.
 If you can, I recommend that you go into a kosher shop and buy some sweets or bread.

 But if there is one thing I recommend 100%, it is that before visiting the area, you should find out about their customs, in order to understand their way of life.
 I'll tell you everything you need to know before you get there.